-15:1 Now, brothers, I want to add information to the Gospel that I proclaimed to you, that you also received, and in which you stand; 2 through which also you are saved, if you hold fast that word that I proclaimed to you-unless you believed in vain.4 3 Because I transmitted to you at first that which I also received:5 that Christ died for our sins according to the Scriptures, 4 and that He was buried, and that He was raised on the third day according to the Scriptures,6 5 and that He was seen by Cephas, then by the Twelve.7 6 After that He was seen by over five hundred brothers at once, most of whom are still living, while some have fallen asleep.8 7 After that He was seen by James, then by all the apostles.
+4 Evidently 'the Twelve' became like a technical term to refer to the recognized group of apostles.
+When Jesus first appeared to that group during the evening of Resurrection Day, there were actually only ten present-the Iscariot was no longer a member and Thomas was absent. brothers at once, most of whom are still living, while some have fallen asleep.17 After that He was seen by James, then by all the apostles.
 8 And last of all He was seen by me also, like one born out of season.
 9 For I am the least of the apostles, who am not worthy to be called an apostle, because I persecuted the Church of God.
 10 But by the grace of God I am what I am, and His grace toward me has not been in vain; in fact, I have worked harder than all of them-well, not I, but the grace of God that was with me.
 11 So whether it was I or they, thus we preached and thus you believed.